-Prime Minister Justin Trudeau will update Canadians on the federal government's response to the COVID-19 pandemic.
+Prime Minister Justin Trudeau is scheduled to update Canadians on the COVID-19 situation from the steps of Rideau Cottage.